 The evaluation noted double counting of immunocompromised patients by the submission because immunocompromised patients were included in the estimate of patients at high risk of severe COVID-19 provided by Clark 2020.
 The evaluation generated revised estimates which removed the proportion of immunocompromised individuals from the pool of high-risk individuals, and noted that changes to the utilisation estimates may impact the cost-effectiveness evaluation, in terms of the weighted ICER.
 DUSC noted that the study had assumed a consistent rate of immunocompromise (3.76% of the population) regardless of age and considered this was not reasonable.
 A study by Pratt et al. (2021) on the Australian veteran population aged ≥70 years reported the proportion of the population with immunocompromise was approximately 10%.

 To estimate the uptake rates of raxtozinameran, the submission used Australian COVID-19 vaccination data from the DoHAC (dated 10 October 2024).
 This dataset reports the number of vaccinations received by each age group (18-64 years, 65-74 years and 75+ years) over the last 12 months.
 The submission did not assume changes in uptake following the listing of raxtozinameran on the NIP, i.e. it assumed a stabilisation of COVID-19 vaccination uptake in terms of the percentage of each cohort being vaccinated, based on the total number of COVID-19 vaccination records in the Australian Immunisation Register (AIR) for the 12 months ending 9 October 2024.
-However, more recent AIR data suggests a decline in vaccine doses ().
+However, more recent AIR data suggests a decline in vaccine doses (Figure 6).
 The submission assumed the listing of raxtozinameran on the NIP will halt the decline (rather than leading to increased uptake rates).
 The evaluation considered was unclear whether the listing of a new COVID-19 vaccine will lead to changes in the trends regarding vaccination.
 The DUSC noted the AIR data reported 2.4 million doses were administered in the past 12 months and considered the submission’s estimated uptake rates to be overestimated.

 The DUSC noted 8.8 million doses of the influenza vaccine were administered in 2024, compared to 2.4 million COVID-19 vaccinations administered in the past 12 months and approximately 4,000,000 to < 5,000,000 doses of raxtozinameran as estimated in the submission.
 The DUSC considered the differences in terminology between influenza and COVID-19 vaccines and its perception in the community and how this affects uptake.
 DUSC noted the COVID-19 vaccines are marketed as booster doses, whereas influenza vaccines are marketed as an annual vaccination.